alexdlaird/pyngrok/docs/troubleshooting.rst

 Enable Logging
 --------------

-To debug common issues, ensure logs are going somewhere useful.
-If you don't already have a logger enabled for your application, they can easily be streamed to the console.
+To debug common issues, ensure logs are going somewhere useful and the level is set to :code:`DEBUG`.
+If you don't already have a logger enabled for your application, logs can easily be streamed to the console.

 .. code-block:: python